2. Time - 3. Character - 4. Relationship - 5. Theme

 4. RELATIONSHIP: CONFLICT, BOND, ETC.

-While conflict is crucial to literature, the forces that bond people also play a central role.
+Note that category # 4 is often defined exclusively in terms of conflict.
+That term, however, only gets at part of the relationship dynamic.
+For example, the attraction or bond between Romeo and Juliet is perhaps more important than the forces which pull the lovers apart.
 Texts are often written around the dynamic between betrayal and trust, or between hatred and love.
-Note that # 4 is usually defined exclusively in terms of conflict.
-That term, however, only gets at part of the relationship dynamic.
-For example, the attraction or bond between Romeo and Juliet is perhaps more important than the forces which pull them apart.
 There are basically two types of conflict or bond:

-— between two characters: often this takes the form of a friendship, a romance, or a struggle between a protagonist and an antagonist.
+— conflict or bond between two characters: often this takes the form of a friendship, a romance, or a struggle between a protagonist and an antagonist.

 Example: Dorothy Parker

 Man has other forms of fun.